Philipp-MR/CoilGen/README.md

 A full description is given in the following publication: https://onlinelibrary.wiley.com/doi/10.1002/mrm.29294

 ## pyCoilGen: A Python Implementation
-The author has collaborated to create **pyCoilGen**, a translation of the CoilGen Project to Python.
+The author has supported the creation of **pyCoilGen**, a translation of this CoilGen Project to Python.
 The code is available on [GitHub](https://github.com/kev-m/pyCoilGen) and documentation is available on [ReadTheDocs](https://pycoilgen.readthedocs.io/).

 <!-- GETTING STARTED -->